ronygolderku/Virtual_Sensor_WAMSI/README.md

-# Make virtual sensor with satellite data in CS
+# Make virtual sensor with satellite data in Cockburn Sound (CS)
-There are numerous sensors currently deployed around Cockburn Sound (CS) that provide continuous data streams of oceanic and atmospheric parameters.
-These data streams are often accessible through data centers and agencies such as BOM, DWER, WAMSI, and UWA and so on.
-Despite these extensive monitoring efforts, in situ data may not always be available for specific areas of interest.
-For example, assessing the environmental impact of on going development activities (WESTPORT) requires data from regions outside of the immediate CS environment.
+Cockburn Sound (CS) is monitored by numerous sensors providing continuous data on oceanic and atmospheric parameters.
+These data streams are accessible through various agencies such as BOM, DWER, WAMSI, and UWA and so on.
+However, in situ data may not always be available for specific areas of interest, especially for assessing the environmental impacts of ongoing development activities like WESTPORT.

-Setting up sensors in those locations is expensive, including the costs of purchase, deployment, and ongoing maintenance.
-To address these challenges, using satellite data to create virtual sensors offers a viable solution for monitoring surface environmental conditions at locations where physical sensors cannot be installed.
-Satellite data can provide comprehensive and continuous coverage, overcoming the limitations of in situ sensor deployment and enabling effective environmental monitoring.
+Deploying sensors in such locations is costly, involving expenses for purchase, deployment, and maintenance.
+To overcome these challenges, virtual sensors using satellite data can be a viable solution.
+Satellite data provide comprehensive and continuous coverage, enabling effective environmental monitoring where physical sensors cannot be installed.

 ## About this repo
 This repository contains Python scripts designed to automate the downloading and processing of data from several key agencies: the *European Space Agency (ESA)*, *UK Met Office (UKMO)*, *NASA*, *Mercator Ocean International (MOI)*.
 The scripts are capable of retrieving long-term datasets for specified geographical areas [points, polygons] and time ranges, converting the data into CSV files, and scheduling the execution using GitHub Actions.
 The final processed data is then stored in the **Pawsey** S3 bucket.

 ## Data Source and Data Point Position
-- [Data point position in the Map](https://ronygolderku.github.io/cs_map/) Explore the data point positions on the interactive map.
+- Explore the data point positions on the interactive map: [Data point position in the Map](https://ronygolderku.github.io/cs_map/)

 ## Data Sources